Towards Unsupervised Domain Generalization: Introduction

 \section{Introduction}

-Deep neural networks based approaches have achieved striking performance in tasks where training data and test data share similar distribution.
+Deep neural network based approaches have achieved striking performance in tasks where training and test data share similar distribution \cite{he2016deep,he2020momentum}.
 However, under considerable distribution shifts, they can significantly fail \cite{bengio2019meta, engstrom2019exploring, hendrycks2018benchmarking, recht2019imagenet, su2019one}.
 To address this problem, the literature in domain generalization (DG) proposes algorithms that have access to labeled data from multiple domains or environments during training and generalize well to unseen test domains \cite{ghifary2015domain, khosla2012undoing, li2017deeper, li2019episodic, muandet2013domain, wang2020learning}.

-Sufficient labeled data are crucial for current DG methods.
-A common and effective approach to address DG problems is to enlarge the available data space with augmentations of source domains \cite{carlucci2019domain, zhou2020deep, zhou2020learning}.
-With sufficient source data and strong augmentations, even ERM can outperform previous state-of-the-art methods \cite{gulrajani2020search}.
-Nevertheless, both augmentation-based methods and carefully hyperparameter tuned ERM assume an adequate amount and strong heterogeneity of available data for representation learning.
-As manually labeled data can be costly or unavailable while unlabeled data are far more accessible, we study a novel generalization problem called unsupervised domain generalization (UDG) to learn visual representations that generalizes well across domains in unsupervised manner to reduce the dependence of DG methods on labeled data.
+Sufficient labeled data are crucial for current DG methods to learn domain invariant features, which are proved to be generalizable to unseen domains \cite{muandet2013domain, albuquerque2020adversarial, shao2019multi, wang2020unseen}.
+A common and effective approach to learning discriminative features in DG is to enlarge the available data space with augmentations of source domains \cite{carlucci2019domain, zhou2020deep, zhou2020learning}.
+With sufficient source data and strong augmentations, even empirical risk minimization (ERM) can outperform previous state-of-the-art methods \cite{gulrajani2020search}.
+Nevertheless, both augmentation-based methods and carefully hyperparameter tuned ERM assume adequate labeled data from multiple domains available for representation learning.

+As manually labeled data can be costly or unavailable while unlabeled data are far more accessible, we study a novel generalization problem called unsupervised domain generalization (UDG).
+UDG aims to unsupervised learn discriminative representations that generalize well across domains and thus reduce the dependence of DG methods on labeled data.
+Specifically, models are trained with unlabeled heterogeneous data before finetuned and evaluated on labeled data, so that methods for UDG can be easily assembled with current DG methods as pretraining and study how pre-training affects models' generalization ability.